 Royal jelly has strong cancer and tumor suppressing abilities.
 It’s been successfully used in treatments for leukemia, and several studies have shown that it’s effective at reducing the adverse side effects of chemotherapy drugs.

-For example, a study published in Folia Pharmacologia Japonica in 1987 found that implanted mice tumors that were treated orally with royal jelly displayed rates between 45% and 55% tumor suppression, and cell life was extended between 17% and 20% longer than mice not given royal jelly.
+For example, a study published in Folia Pharmacologia Japonica in 1987 found that implanted mice tumors that were treated orally displayed rates between 45% and 55% tumor suppression, and cell life was extended between 17% and 20% longer than mice not given royal jelly.

 Cisplatin is a powerful chemotherapy drug that also has a few deleterious side effects, mainly damage to the kidneys and liver.
-However, a few clinical trials have demonstrated that administration of cisplatin in conjunction with royal jelly significantly negates its deleterious consequences on liver and kidney health.
-It’s believed royal jelly achieves these effects by decreasing lipid peroxidation, and increasing the potency of antioxidants within the body like superoxide dismutase (SOD), glutathione (GSH) and glutathione-S-transferase (GST).
+However, a few clinical trials have demonstrated that administration of cisplatin in conjunction with the jelly significantly negates its deleterious consequences on liver and kidney health.
+It’s believed it achieves these effects by decreasing lipid peroxidation, and increasing the potency of antioxidants within the body like superoxide dismutase (SOD), glutathione (GSH) and glutathione-S-transferase (GST).